Date: 2012 March 14

 02.19.10 Ending rituals.
 South-North successful cooperation.

-This could have gone on, in France and elsewhere, but did not.
+This could have gone on, in France and elsewhere.
+It did not.